Bookings, Orders And Payments

 Topic Overview

-The LASER Entry Level Extended Award for Learning, Employability and Progression (Entry 3) is a foundational qualification designed to help students develop essential skills for life, learning, and work.
-It covers key areas such as communication, numeracy, personal development, and employability, providing a stepping stone to further education or employment.
-This qualification is ideal for students who need to build confidence and basic skills before moving on to higher-level courses.
+The LASER Entry Level Extended Certificate for Learning, Employability and Progression (Entry 3) is a foundational qualification designed to help students develop essential skills for life, learning, and work.
+It covers key areas such as communication, numeracy, digital skills, personal development, and employability.
+This qualification is ideal for students who need to build confidence and practical abilities before moving on to further study or employment.

 Key Concepts